Clicky

 College is a time to live it up, and we have numerous movies and shows that celebrate college life as the best time ever.
 But entertainment in college can be a burden on your budget!
 The good news is that it takes a little creativity, lots of friends, and a willingness to party to live it up, and here’s how.

 • Attend free events, house parties, and other student activities for free.
-Name it, and your university will likely have it – concerts, sports games, and plays, as well as the fraternity and sorority-sponsored events.
+Name it, and your university will likely have it – concerts, sports games, and plays, as well as fraternity and sorority-sponsored events.
 You will not only meet people, but you may even get free food!

 • Use the gym and other fitness facilities.
 Why bother with gym membership fees when the oval track, campus gym, and basketball court are all for free?